ashtonb28/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 # Relay API Spec V2.0

 Loopring Relays are nodes that act as a bridge between Ethereum nodes and Loopring compatible wallets.
-A relay maintain global order-books for all trading pairs and is resposible for broadcasting orders selfishlessly to selected peer-to-peer networks.
+A relay maintains global order-books for all trading pairs and is resposible for broadcasting orders trustlessly to selected peer-to-peer networks.

-Wallets can host their own relay nodes to facility trading using Loopring, but can also take advantage of public relays provided by Loopring foundation or other third-parties.
-Order-book visulzation services or order browsers can also set up their own relay nodes to dispaly Loopring order-books to their users -- in such a senario, wallet-facing APIs can be disabled so the relay will run in a read-only mode.
+Wallets can utilise their own relay nodes to facilitate trading using Loopring, but can also take advantage of public relays provided by Loopring foundation or other third-parties.
+Order-book visualization services or order browsers can also set up their own relay nodes to dispaly Loopring order-books to their users -- in such a senario, wallet-interacting APIs can be disabled so the relay will run in a read-only mode.

-This document describes relay's public APIs v2.0 (JSON_RPC and SocketIO), but doesn't articulate how order-books nor trading history are maintained.
+This document describes relay's public APIs v2.0 (JSON_RPC and SocketIO), but doesn't articulate how order-books and trading history is maintained.

-Against v1.0 supporting array and json request format, v2.0 unifies the request params to only support json format, and add socketIO support.
+Versus the v1.0 supporting array and json request format, v2.0 unifies the request params to only support json format, and adds socketIO support.

 This document contains the following sections:
 - Endport